 I grew up seeing Dad love and honor his wife.
 Even in those last weeks, when Mom would walk into his room, he’d say, “Isn’t she beautiful!”
 He truly treasured her.
 So I take with me that wisdom of treasuring those you love and letting them know it.

 As children and grandchildren we are deeply grateful for the heritage of love that Mom and Dad have given us.
 We want to keep that long line of love growing even longer in a world that is quickly loosing sight of that kind of faithfulness.

 Dad leaves us a heritage of faith.
-Dad believed in God and accepted Jesus Christ as his personal savior.
+Dad believed in God and accepted Jesus Christ as his Savior.
 He was never very verbal about his faith.
 He didn’t lead Bible studies or pray eloquent prayers, yet his faith was there and he showed it through his generous heart toward missionaries and his many willing acts of service to others.
 He quietly served for 50 years as the offering counter at church.
 He was always there to plaster a hole in the church wall or put on a fresh coat of paint.

 Faith made a difference in our home as we were growing up, and it makes a difference in my life today because of Dad and Mom’s example.
 In the last few months before he died, we would often draw a Bible verse from their verse box at bedtime and read it together.
 Then we would say a night-time prayer.
-One night, Dad’s simple but profound prayer was this: “Lord, thank You for all the good things You allow in our lives.”
+One night, Dad’s simple but profound prayer was this: “Lord, thank you for all the good things you allow in our lives.”
 His gratitude to God, even as he lay there motionless in his bed, spoke volumes to us.